rjst33l3/Paper/paper.md

 #Methodology
 We compared our measurements of particle ageing with a model simulation.
 The model is detailed in Smith et al (2002)

+# Results
+Simulations indicate that coagulation is the dominant grwoth mechanism for these partciles.